 - Act as a mentor to diverse and ambitious students in the SwarmLab and the laboratories of the other teams involved in the project, as well as collaborate effectively with colleagues and support staff.

 - Through mentorship and strategic planning with the PI, develop additional skills and experience valuable to long-term career goals.

-The lab is part of the Federated Department of Biological Sciences, which spans Rutgers University–Newark and NJIT.
+The SwarmLab is part of the Department of Biological Sciences at NJIT.
 Located in NJIT’s urban campus in Newark, the lab is part of a vibrant and active research department, with strengths in ecology, systematics, animal behavior, functional morphology, as well as cellular and neurobiology.
-In addition, NJIT has strong research groups in engineering, computer science, and mathematics, and is situated in the very academically-dense New York City metro area, with universities like Columbia, NYU, CUNY, Rockefeller, Princeton, and more within an hour range.
+In addition, NJIT has strong research groups in engineering, computer science, and mathematics, and is situated in the very academically-dense New York City metro area, with universities like Columbia, NYU, CUNY, Rockefeller, Princeton, Rutgers, and more within an hour range.

 Please send a cover letter motivating your application for the position (2 pages max), a CV including contact information for 3 references (the references will be contacted directly by us if necessary), and the link to your Google Scholar page.
 All material should be addressed to email@example.com.
 Alternatively, you can submit your application material directly at https://njit.csod.com/ux/ats/careersite/1/home/requisition/4480?c=njit.